UniversalDependencies/docs/_ud-pos/NOUN.md

 The {{ page.title }} tag is intended for common nouns only.
 See <a href="PROPN.html">PROPN</a> for proper nouns and <a href="PRON.html">PRON</a> for pronouns.

+Note that some verb forms such as _gerunds_ and _infinitives_ may share properties and usage of nouns and verbs.
+Depending on language and context, they may be classified as either <a href="VERB.html">VERB</a> or {{ page.title }}.

 ### Examples

 * _girl_